ebu/libbw64/README.md

 ### macOS
 On macOS you can use homebrew to install the library.
-You just have to add the IRT’s NGA homebrew tap and can then use the usual install command.
+You just have to add the EBU NGA homebrew tap and can then use the usual install command.

 ```
-brew tap irt-open-source/homebrew-nga
+brew tap ebu/homebrew-nga
 brew install libbw64
 ```